wvteijlingen/react-native-themed-styles/README.md

 **Parameters**

 - `themedStyleSheet`: A `ThemedStyleSheet` as returned from the `createStyles` function.
 - `themeName`: Optional string defining which theme to apply.
-If not passed, it applies the theme returned by the `appearanceProvider` that you passed to the `styleCreator` function.
+If not passed, it applies the theme returned by the `appearanceProvider` that you passed to the `registerThemes` function.

 **Returns**